 Weekly progress reports provide the project’s current status and update the projected completion date, as well as any problems encountered.
 This process ensures a smooth flow of work.

 All subcontractors are required to furnish proof of Workman’s Compensation and General Liability before beginning any of our projects.

 Staying on top of the project and having good upfront understanding with a clean scope of work prevents issues.
 Good solid management with good communication will prevent issues.
 If issues arise, we collect the facts, work through the cause and seek the solution.
 We would seek to handle all of this prior to engaging the owner.

 We will produce a detailed Sure-Track or Microsoft Project schedule for the entire project.
-This schedule then becomes part of each subcontractors and major supplier’s contract with KPC.
+This schedule then becomes part of each subcontractors like the ones from hoover buildings and major supplier’s contract with KPC.